AtmolanderMimi/basm/book/src/bf-interpreter.md

 [operation][instruction][tape]
 ```

-The tape array will be allowed to grow infinitly, as there is no ranges of allocated allocated cells after it.
+The tape array will be allowed to grow infinitely, as there is no ranges of allocated allocated cells after it.
-This is unlike the instruction array, which is stuck inbetween the operation and tape array,
+This is unlike the instruction array, which is stuck in-between the operation and tape array,
 meaning that we will need to reserve it a static size so that it does not overwrite the tape array's cells.
-Since we can't expand infinitly before the 0'th cell, as using cells before the 0'th is invalid bf
+Since we can't expand infinitely before the 0'th cell, as using cells before the 0'th is invalid bf
 (not the one we are going to interpret, but the one our program is made of),
-we cannot grow infinitly backwards, only forwards.
+we cannot grow infinitely backwards, only forwards.

 ## Taking User Input